Travel Medicine (cont.)

 - Find a local Family Physician in your town

 Pregnant women should consult with their obstetrician before travel.
-If available, a consultation with a travel-medicine specialist is also recommended.
+If available, a consultation with a travel medicine clinic is also recommended.
 Live vaccines are usually avoided in pregnancy.
+An up to date flu shot is safe and important, because flu can be very serious in pregnancy, and flu circulates at different times throughout the world.
 Some medications must also be avoided.
 This may put pregnant women at higher risk for getting sick in a foreign country.
+Blood clots are also more likely during pregnancy, especially with prolonged immobility and air travel.

 Diarrhea, some types of hepatitis, and malaria can be especially severe in pregnant women.
 Follow food, water, and insect precautions.
 Avoid areas with malaria if at all possible, and take medications as directed.